developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/osupdate/index.md

 ## Perform Incremental OS Update

 The incremental update is used to perform OS updates on multiple devices based on defined conditions present on specific target devices.
-For example, if seeking to perform an operation only on TC51 devices, a condition could be defined that checks for the "TC51" in the Product Model field.
+For example, if seeking to perform an operation only on TC51 devices, a condition could be defined that checks for the string "TC51" in the Product Model field.
 For more information, see the [Condition Manager guide](../../csp/condition/).

 > **Incremental OS Update is supported only on devices with MX 6.0 or higher**.